-Programmes must include 60 hours of work-based learning in an adult or tertiary teaching setting and include a minimum of four separate learning sessions incorporating education technologies.
-Each learning session must show evidence of design, facilitation of learning, and assessment and evaluation processes.
-These sessions must be assessed by a suitably qualified assessor.
+- Programmes must include candidates completing 80 hours of work-based learning in an adult or tertiary literacy and numeracy setting. - Work-based learning evidence must be provided for candidates carrying out a minimum of six separate learning sessions.
+This must include a minimum of three individual learners, and a group of three or more, in a mixture of literacy and numeracy learning situations. - Each literacy and numeracy learning session should show evidence of design, facilitation of learning, and assessment and, where appropriate, evaluation processes.
+Each learning session must be assessed by a suitably qualified assessor.